robenkleene/design-references/cinema-4d/cinema-4d-light.md

 ## HDRI

 - To add an HDRI image to a light, set it at `Attributes > Object > General > Texture`
+- Cinema 4D has HDRI images in the `Asset Browser`